PeggyFan/Project/README.md

 ## Process in detail
 The main features of my modeling is sentiment classification and topic words.

-For sentiment classification, I use Pattern, a Python package that takes in a piece of text and gives a sentiment score between -1 and 1 (most negative to most positive).
+For sentiment classification, I use  **`Pattern`**, a Python package that takes in a piece of text and gives a sentiment score between -1 and 1 (most negative to most positive).
 I performed sentiment analysis on each comment in its entirety as well as at sentence level.
 In the end, I choose to use sentiment score at the sentence-level since it gives better signal than score on the entire comment, which tend to be very close to zero (neutral).

 My analysis focuses on non-neutral comments and comments speficially discussed a particular candidate.
 I transform these comments into a corpus by tokenization and removal of stop words, and create tf-idf vectors.
 I use Non-negative Matrix Factorialization (NMF) for topic detection.
 This algorithm is chosen over alternatives such as LSA after comparing the results.
 NMF provides more distinct features (topic words) and more interpretable results.

-How did you validate your results?
+## Insights
 The visualization presents topics in recent news surrounding each candidate, and while comments vary, it is able to retrive a typical comment that captures the topic’s idea.
 Exploratory analyses show that the comments on the New York Times are highly curated and balanced.
-It is not a good dataset for (comment-to-candidate) classification problem as the signals (sentiment, relevancy) are muted. many comments covers multiple candidates
+It is not a good dataset for (comment-to-candidate) classification problem as the signals (sentiment, relevancy) are muted.
+As the results demonstrate, the conversations around presidential candadates are diffuse, that is, comments often mention mutiple candidates.
+This presents difficulty in creating distinct candidate clusters.
+Often times, it is easier to create issue clusters.

+**Detailed discussions on my analytical choices can be found on my blog: http://www.peggyfan.wordpress.com**

 ## Repo Structure
 ```